jerichosy/ZeroAuth-Discord-Bot/README.md

 zt_ctrl_api_url = "" # your ZT Ctrl API url with `/api/v1` at the end
 ```

-4. Run the bot using `python bot.py`
+3. Use a virtual environment with `python -m venv venv` and install the dependencies using `pip install -r requirements.txt`.
+Then, run the bot using `python bot.py`. <br>
+Alternatively, use Docker and run with `docker compose up`.